Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Once all the invoice information is verified, it’s time to get it approved.
 AP processes for invoice approval will vary by company, industry, invoice type, and policy.
 Some invoices can be approved automatically, while others may need final approval before submitting payment.
 Depending on the company’s size, sometimes two or three executives are permitted to approve or deny a payment.

 In the past, the invoice approval process was sluggish, resulting in penalties and late payments.
-Paper invoices were sent via interoffice mail to someone’s physical inbox.
-Then came email; where invoices are attached as a digital document and sent to a virtual inbox.
-Neither of these approaches is very productive, and both leave a lot of room for documents to get lost, misunderstandings to occur, or people to drag their feet.
+Paper-based invoices were sent via internal mail to someone’s physical mailbox.
+Then came email; where invoices are attached as a digital document and sent to a virtual mailbox.
+Neither of these approaches is very productive, and both leave a lot of room for documents to get lost, misunderstandings to occur, or people to procrastinate.

 The AP invoice approval process works best when automated.
 It keeps approval workflows in the invoice processing system and creates a definitive timeline for when everything needs to occur.
-The transparency enables the AP department to see how long an invoice has been in process, if someone has been sitting on the document, and what needs to be done to get it paid.
+The transparency enables the AP department to see how long an invoice has been in process, if someone has been holding onto the document, and what needs to be done to get it paid.

 The Invoice is Submitted for Payment and Processed